romero-jose/toy-compiler/README.md

 +-------+-------+-------+-------+
 ```

-Functions always take a pointer to the closure as first argument.
+Functions always take a pointer to the closure as the first argument.